The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 As usual, we define the attenuation at a given wavelength in magnitudes, $A(\lambda)$, to be

 where $f_\lambda^\mathrm{int}$ and $f_\lambda^\mathrm{obs}$ are the intrinsic flux density (before dust obscuration) and the observed flux density (after dust obscuration), respectively.

-The wavelength dependence of dust attenuation is formulated in different ways in the literature (see \citet{2018ApJ...859...11S} for a brief summary).
-Since the effects of dust are multiplicative, the observed $A(\lambda)$ is normalised by some measure of the overall amount of extinction present (such as $E(B-V)$) to obtain the wavelength-dependence of the extinction, independent of the overall amount of extinction.
-Throughout the paper, we will refer to $k(\lambda)\equiv A(\lambda)/E(B-V)$ as an extinction curve if it is measured towards individual stars, and as an attenuation curve if it is for the integrated spectra of galaxies.
+The wavelength dependence of dust attenuation is formulated in different ways in the literature (see \citealt{2018ApJ...859...11S} for a brief summary).
+Since the effects of dust are multiplicative, the observed $A(\lambda)$ is normalized by some measure of the overall amount of extinction present (such as $E(B-V)$) to obtain the wavelength dependence of the extinction, independent of the overall amount of extinction.
+Throughout the paper, we will refer to $k(\lambda)\equiv A(\lambda)/E(B-V)$ as an extinction curve if it is measured toward individual stars and an attenuation curve if it is for the integrated spectra of galaxies.

-In this work, we will assume that the dust attenuation curves $k(\lambda)$ of high-redshift star-forming galaxies have two components: one with a smooth dependence on wavelength, which is assumed to be common to all sources, and another ``excess'' component from the UV bump feature at $\lambda_\mathrm{rest}\approx2175~\textrm{\AA}$, whose strength we wish to determine.
+In this work, we will assume that the dust attenuation curves $k(\lambda)$ of high-redshift star-forming galaxies have two components: one with a smooth dependence on wavelength, which is assumed to be common to all sources, and another ``excess'' component from the UV bump feature at $\lambda_\mathrm{rest}\approx2175$~{\AA}, whose strength we wish to determine.
 For the smooth component, we adopt the \citet{2000ApJ...533..682C} attenuation curve, $k_\mathrm{Cal}(\lambda)$, and thus denote the observed attenuation curve as a sum of $k_\mathrm{Cal}(\lambda)$ and an excess ($k_\mathrm{bump}(\lambda)$) due to the UV bump: